magentabusiness/magentabusiness.github.io/_includes/templates/install/gcp/http-lb.md

 Once provisioned, you may use your domain name to access Web UI (over https) and connect your devices via [HTTP API](/docs/{{docsPrefix}}reference/http-api/).

 {% capture https_lb_device_api_warn %}
 **NOTE**: The load balancer will redirect all HTTP traffic to HTTPS.
-Devices that do not support HTTPS will not be able to connect to ThingsBoard.
+Devices that do not support HTTPS will not be able to connect to IoT Hub.
 If you would like to support such devices, you may either deploy separate load balancer for HTTP transport (recommended) or disable the redirect behavior by changing the *redirectToHttps* setting in the *https-load-balancer.yml* file.